-Install Google Apps on Huawei Devices running EMUI 13.1 via MicroG
+Install Google Apps on Huawei Devices running EMUI 13.1 via MicroG.

-Download and install Microg on Huawei Phone:
+Download and install Microg on a Huawei Phone:

 - First of all, on your phone, open the browser and go to the MicroG website.